Sarah Elfreth: Ukraine

 In February 2025, Elfreth condemned comments made by President Donald Trump blaming Ukraine for Russia's invasion and calling Ukrainian President Volodymyr Zelenskyy a dictator, but said that she agreed with the president's calls for members of NATO to invest more into the security of Europe.

+Venezuela

+In December 2025, Elfreth criticized U.S. military strikes on alleged drug traffickers in the Caribbean Sea, expressing concerns over the lack of due process in the strikes and calling for a public hearing to ensure the strikes would not spark a war in South America.
+In January 2026, she criticized U.S. military strikes in Venezuela and the subsequent capture of Venezuelan president Nicolás Maduro, saying that the American people "do not want another regime change war" and that the strikes did not have any form of congressional approval.

 Gun policy

 In June 2023, Elfreth spoke in support of the Gun Safety Act, which increased the requirements and fees to obtain handgun permits and limited where gun owners could carry their weapons.
 During the 2024 legislative session, Elfreth introduced a bill to levy an eleven percent excise tax on firearm sales to fund the state's trauma system.

 Healthcare

 In June 2024, Elfreth signed onto a Maryland Healthcare for All pledge to support legislation to extend Inflation Reduction Act-provided healthcare benefits beyond 2025.

+Immigration

+In January 2026, Elfreth supported an effort to impeach U.S. Homeland Security Secretary Kristi Noem, saying that during Noem's tenure, the U.S. Department of Homeland Security and U.S. Immigration and Customs Enforcement (ICE) "violated the rights and privacy of Americans, terrorized our cities, and obstructed Congress".
+In February 2026, after it was reported that ICE was planning to open an immigration detainment facility in Elkridge, Maryland, she testified in support of legislation introduced by Howard County executive Calvin Ball III to prohibit privately owned buildings from being used as detention centers.
+Later that month, after footage from inside the Baltimore ICE detention facility went viral on social media, Elfreth signed onto a letter to Noem and ICE director Todd Lyons expressing concerns with conditions at the facility.